LoupDesign/StoryEngine/process-narratives.md

 ## 4. **Communicate with participant**

-Use [boilerplate email template \(Editing Update\)](https://docs.google.com/document/d/1tCx5s-6B05lSf0hqZrH2C9yr4Nh6VLrZYzhNb9SzW0I/edit?usp=sharing) to communicate with the participant concerning the status of the StoryEngine process.
+Use the [boilerplate email template \(Editing Update\)](https://docs.google.com/document/d/1tCx5s-6B05lSf0hqZrH2C9yr4Nh6VLrZYzhNb9SzW0I/edit?usp=sharing) to communicate with the participant concerning the status of the StoryEngine process.
 This email explains the process you use to edit and prepare their story for publishing.

 ## 5. Use the transcript to develop their story